-I am a Ph.D. student in Agricultural, Environmental, and Development Economics at Ohio State University.
+I am a Ph.D.
+Candidate in Agricultural, Environmental, and Development Economics at Ohio State University.
 I am currently a Research Assistant for the Farm Income Enhancement Program.

-My research interests include farm size inequality, agricultural household welfare, and agricultural baseline projections.
+My research interests include various aspects of agricultural policy including farm size inequality, agricultural household welfare, and agricultural baseline projections.
 One of my working papers evaluates the impacts of environmental conservation policy on the farmer’s productivity and land conflicts between the farmers and squatters in Brazil.
 Another paper is exploring how the profusion of new farm technologies is changing the farm size distribution and affecting inequality among farmers in India.
-I am also working on the viability of the US baselines projections under a number of policy assumptions.

 With a special focus on agricultural policy in the US, my most recent project investigates the sources of bias in the international USDA baselines projections.
 Using empirical methods novel to the field, I estimate the degree of rational vs irrational herding and how it relates to the accuracy of these projections.